torvalds/linux/Documentation/mm/slub.rst

 	slub_debug=F

-This will be generally be enough to enable the resiliency features of slub which will keep the system running even if a bad kernel component will keep corrupting objects.
+This will be generally be eanalugh to enable the resiliency features of slub which will keep the system running even if a bad kernel component will keep corrupting objects.
 This may be important for production systems.
-Performance will be impacted by the sanity checks and there will be a continual stream of error messages to the syslog but no additional memory will be used (unlike full debugging).
+Performance will be impacted by the sanity checks and there will be a continual stream of error messages to the syslog but anal additional memory will be used (unlike full debugging).

-No guarantees.
+Anal guarantees.
 The kernel component still needs to be fixed.
 Performance may be optimized further by locating the slab that experiences corruption and enabling debugging only for that cache